Texting Abbreviations: How Influencers Can Use Them

 Unlike group text messages, broadcast campaigns send individual messages to each contact, who then replies only and directly with you rather than the entire group.

 Drip campaigns are also helpful as you can set them up to send text messages on a regular basis after a contact has opted-in.
 They are designed to encourage engagement and direct customers to where you want them to go.

 Keyword campaigns, unlike broadcast or drip campaigns, are the first step for followers to begin interacting with you via text message.
 They are the main way to opt-in followers as contacts on your text marketing list.
 Without followers on your text marketing list, there’s no one to send broadcasts or drip campaigns to.

-TextSanity also offers integrations with WordPress, Alexa Skill, and an API for SMS marketing and data collection.
+TextSanity also offers integrations with WordPress and an API for SMS marketing and data collection.
 The TextSanity WordPress plugin connects your TextSanity account and your website.
 Essentially it automatically transfers customer-imputed data such as a phone number to your TextSanity account to start a conversation with followers individually.

 The bottom line